This example shows the workflow to implement the Black-Litterman model with the

 retnsT = tick2ret(T(:, 2:end)); assetRetns = retnsT(:, assetNames); benchRetn = retnsT(:, "DJI"); numAssets = size(assetRetns, 2);

-Weak view that predicts AIG is going to have 5% annual return with uncertainty 1e-3.
+AIG is going to have 5% annual return with uncertainty 1e-3.
+This is a weak absolute view due to its high uncertainty.

-Weak view that predicts WMT is going to have 3% annual return with uncertainty 1e-3.
+WMT is going to have 3% annual return with uncertainty 1e-3.
+This is a weak absolute view due to its high uncertainty.

-Strong view that predicts MSFT is going to outperform IBM by 5% annual return with uncertainty 1e-5.
+MSFT is going to outperform IBM by 5% annual return with uncertainty 1e-5.
+This is a strong relative view due to its low uncertainty.

 v = 3; % total 3 views P = zeros(v, numAssets); q = zeros(v, 1); Omega = zeros(v); % View 1 P(1, assetNames=="AIG") = 1; q(1) = 0.05; Omega(1, 1) = 1e-3; % View 2 P(2, assetNames=="WMT") = 1; q(2) = 0.03; Omega(2, 2) = 1e-3; % View 3 P(3, assetNames=="MSFT") = 1; P(3, assetNames=="IBM") = -1; q(3) = 0.05; Omega(3, 3) = 1e-5;